Restaurant Automation

 Does restaurant automation reduce staff?

 Not the way we build it.
-Every system we ship has a human approval step.
+Every system we build has a human approval step.
 The Gmail responder drafts a reply; the manager sends it.
 The review monitor drafts a response; the owner approves it.
 Automation in our model means the manual labour of composing a reply from scratch disappears.
 The decision to send still belongs to your team.
 The effect is not fewer staff but less time per task.
 A booking manager who spent three hours a day in the inbox now spends 20 minutes reviewing AI drafts.

 How long does it take to automate a restaurant?